Teach in Israel for a year, and be amazed at what you learn along the way

 STEP #4: Pay the program deposit and fill out the Masa grant

 Once you have been accepted by the Israel Ministry of Education, you will submit a $300 program deposit and submit an application for a Masa grant.
 The remaining $700 program fee must be submitted three months prior to the start of the program.
+If you are already within the three month period prior to the program’s start, the full balance is due within three weeks of being accepted.
 Once you have submitted payment, you will complete the Masa grant application, which subsidizes the rest of the program cost.

 STEP #5: Obtain a visa and book your flight